 The west dome houses a 16 inch diameter Newtonian reflector, f/5.
 Its mount is a fork design equatorial design.
 Its computer will also let the operator point to any of thousands of targets in its database, and then will track the movement of the sky as time passes.

 Our climate-controlled classroom is equipped with the latest multimedia equipment and can seat 60 visitors.
 One hour presentations are offered here on Saturday Public Nights as well as used to provide orientation programs for private groups visits.
 Bottled water is available, but restrooms are outside beside the Observatory parking lot.

 Our south-facing front yard has concrete pads and power outlets that DMAS members and visitors can use for their own telescopes.
 During Saturday Public Nights your views are not limited to the two large diameter telescopes in our domes, but all the scopes in the yard.
 Since the park is public access, the front yard is available to anyone at any time.

 In 2019 Jasper County commissioned two local artists to create this mural depicting the night sky as visible that summer over Ashton Observatory.
 Visible in sky and mural are planets Jupiter and Saturn, and constellations Scorpio and Sagittarius.
 And, YES, it glows in the dark!
 It's a beauty on the north side of Ashton.

-Although the COVID-19 pandemic has cancelled our public hosting activities in 2021 in order to keep everyone safe, our normal events would include Saturday Public Nights every Saturday from April through October.
-We would also schedule private group events as requested.
+Normal events include Saturday Public Nights every Saturday from April through October.
+We can also schedule private group events as requested.
 Sometimes we are invited to present programs at places like libraries, the Science Center of Iowa, and farmers markets, etc.